BNTX (BioNTech SE): Time to Pay Attention? - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 9 different market analysts.
+The company has 9 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $4.61 for the current quarter, with a high estimate of $12.84 and a low estimate of $2.12, while EPS last year was $13.95.
 The consensus estimate for the next quarter is $7.79, with high estimates of $11.48 and low estimates of $2.51.

 Analysts are recommending an EPS of between $39.26 and $27.39 for the fiscal current year, implying an average EPS of $32.45.
 EPS for the following year is $17.8, with 15 analysts recommending between $28.25 and $11.95.